JikesRVM/jikesrvm.github.io/Resources/RelatedWork.md

 ## Harmony

 The [Apache Harmony](http://harmony.apache.org/) project was trying to create a world class, certified implementation of the Java Platform Standard Edition.
-It has reached its end of life and has been moved to the [Apache Attic](http://attic.apache.org/).
+The Apache Harmony project has reached its end of life and has been moved to the [Apache Attic](http://attic.apache.org/).

-The project was creating an open source class library that could be used for closed and open source JVMs.
 The Apache Harmony project released most code under the [Apache License](http://harmony.apache.org/license.html).
+Due to its non-copyleft license, the implementation was suitable for use in both closed and open source JVMs.

 # JVMs